 When all materials are ready, you can now start with the balloon.

 Blow the balloon up to your desired size of the bowl.

 Make it stand on the vase, while you brush half of the balloon with glue.
 Let it dry completely.
 This will serve as a protective coating for the bowl.

 When dry, brush with glue the second time around and then stick the buttons one by one and as close to each other as possible.

 After you have put all the buttons, leave it standing on the vase for around 5 hours to dry completely.

-Then add a third coating of glue.
-Let id dry overnight.
+Then add the third coating of glue.
+Let it dry overnight.
 You can even do a fourth coating if you want to be sure of its strength.
 Just make sure you let it dry well before removing the balloon.

 Don’t pop the balloon!
 Use the scissors to make a small cut on it and gently let the air out.

 And there you have it!
 Your fun DIY balloon bowl is ready to display! :)